-To load a CD into a CD-ROM drive:
+To load a CD.
+CD-RW. or DVD into the drive:

 - 1. Press the eject/load button.
 The tray slides out of the drive.
 (Do not manually force the tray open.) - 2.
-Place the CD in the tray with the label facing up. - 3.
-Close the tray by pressing the eject/load button or by gently pushing

-- the tray forward.
+Place the disk in the tray with the label facing up. - 3.
+Close the tray by pressing the eject/load button or by gently pushing the tray forward.
 When the tray is closed, the indicator light on the front of the drive will activate to indicate that the drive is in use. - 4.
-To eject the CD, press the eject/load button.
+To eject the disk, press the eject/load button.
 When the tray slides out, carefully remove the disk. - 5.
 Close the tray by pressing the eject/load button or by gently pushing the tray forward.